-$\label{eq:Query response} \textbf{Returns the current INITiate:} \textbf{CONTinuous state of the current sensor} (s).$ Example(s) >SENS2:INIT:CONT ON - Makes the current sensor on channel 2 start waiting for trigger events.
+Query response Returns the current INITiate:CONTinuous state of the current sensor(s).
+Example(s) >SENS2:INIT:CONT ON - Makes the current sensor on channel 2 start waiting for trigger events.
 After a completed trigger cycle the sensor will wait for a new trigger event.

->SENS2:INIT:CONT? - Queries the CONTinuous state of the current sensor on channel 2. cnanne ON or ABORt message is received or CONT is turned OFF.
+>SENS2:INIT:CONT? - Queries the CONTinuous state of the current sensor on channel 2.

+ON If TRIGger:SOURce is IMMediate the sensor will be re-triggering indefinitely until an rst or ABORt message is received or CONT is turned OFF.
 When set to OFF an ongoing trigger cycle, i.e. an already trigged measurement, is allowed to end before the sensor trigger sequence goes to its IDLE state.
-Note that if TRIGger:SOURce is IMMediate and CONT = ON then there will be only one measurement per A/D converter sample interval (0.33... ms).
+Note that if TRIGger: SOURce is IMMediate and CONT = ON then there will be only one measurement per A/D converter sample interval (0.33.. ms).
 If APERture is greater than the sample interval, then the integration periods will be overlapping.
 SENSe:CURRent:DELay Description Specifies a delay from the trigger event until the integrated current sensor value is captured.
 The applied value will be rounded to nearest multiple of sample intervals.
-Syntax SENSe[n][:CURRent]:DELay[?] <numeric\value> [,channel\list] Arguments <numeric\value>: Delay in seconds in increments of 0.33.. ms Minimum value : 0 (default) Maximum value: 3600 Query response Returns the measurement delay of the current sensor.
+Syntax SENSe[n][:CURRent]:DELay[?] <numeric_value> [,channel_list] Arguments <numeric_value>: Delay in seconds in increments of 0.33.. ms Minimum value : 0 (default) Maximum value: 3600 Query response Returns the measurement delay of the current sensor.
 As the current sensor integrated value is updated only every 0.33.. ms, there is an uncertainty of up to half a current sensor sample interval on the returned value.